 The final assessment exit test, at the Study Program of Mathematics Education, is administered through the bachelor thesis defence.
 The process of writing the bachelor thesis is as follows: (1) writing a research proposal; (2) seminar of the research proposal, (3) collecting data and writing the results/writing the thesis; (4) the thesis defence.
-Several main topics for doing research and writing the bachelor thesis include: Higher Order Mathematical Thinking (HOMT), The implementation of the teaching-and-learning models; Didactical-Design Research, Ethno-mathematics, and Analyses of the Results of International Comparative Studies.
+Some main topics for doing research and writing the bachelor thesis include: Higher Order Mathematical Thinking (HOMT), The implementation of the teaching-and-learning models; Didactical-Design Research, Ethno-mathematics, and Analyses of the Results of International Comparative Studies.

 Support for Students

 Several services, given to students, which aim to optimize student achievement, to produce on time graduation, and to trigger student creativity, among other things: each student is guided by an academic advisor (PA).
-The tasks of the academic advisor (PA) include guiding students in both academic and non-academic activities; encouraging talented students to attend mathematics and other competition; encourage students to do internship (teaching practice) in abroad, such as: Australia, Singapore and Malaysia; and encourage students to write research proposal—to obtain research grants, etcetera.
+The tasks of the academic advisor (PA) include guiding students in both academic and non-academic activities; encouraging talented students to attend mathematics and other competitions; encourage students to do internship (teaching practice) in abroad, such as: Australia, Singapore and Malaysia; and encourage students to write research proposals—to obtain research grants, etcetera.